uvalib/emma/lib/doc/workflow.md

 The constraints of enclosing states within states seem to present a real challenge to the rendering logic.
-The following code required a *lot* of fiddling and still results in a rather sub-optimal layout.
+The following code required a *lot* of fiddling and still results in a rather suboptimal layout.

 ```PlantUML